 So if applicants don’t have the algebra background yet, don’t worry — come back next year.
 We will be delighted to have you apply again!

-After applying, we will email instructions and a link to an online screen module for applicants to complete.
+After applying for the Intro to Coding and Computational Thinking course, we will email instructions and a link to an online screen module for applicants to complete.
 In order to be further considered for the program, applicants must complete the module.

 The point of the module is just to check if applicants’ present background matches how we have designed the course.
 It is NOT a test to see if applicants can learn coding or not — EVERYONE can learn to code.
 It’s just that one needs to know some fundamental math knowledge before one can start, especially since we are doing this fully online.